Leading the SSCI’s development and activities

 All of these cross-Coalition efforts aim to ensure a good synergy across the CGF and within the overall sustainability agendas and priorities of CGF member companies.

 Under the strategic guidance of the SSCI Steering Committee, the SSCI Technical Working Groups (TWGs) collaborate to develop the benchmark criteria for each SSCI scope.
 The TWGs consist of SSCI members, other CGF members who are not members of the SSCI, and external expert stakeholders.

 An original TWG was developed to create the SSCI Social and Scheme Management Criteria which now serves as the benchmarking requirement for the Manufacturing and Processing Scope.
-Currently, the SSCI has two TWGs working to adapt the SSCI Social and Scheme Management Criteria for the At-Sea Operations and Primary Production scopes, respectively.
-The Primary Production TWG is also supported by the Expert Panel on Aquaculture.
+Technical Working Groups were also set up to adopt the Social and Scheme Management Criteria for the At-Sea Operations and Primary Production scope, the latter which was also supported by the Expert Panel on Aquaculture.
 Both the At-Sea Operations TWG and the Expert Panel on Aquaculture are supported by the Global Sustainable Seafood Initiative (SSCI).